ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 originating in the `proxy` command.

-Each `Run` request will include some parameters from the corresponding CI job.
-The `Run` request will include the corresponding CI job's build directory.
-All steps in a request should be invoked in that directory to preserve existing job script behavior.
+Each `Run` request will include some parameters from the corresponding CI job in the `Job` field of `RunRequest`. `Job` will include the corresponding CI job's build directory; all steps in a request should be invoked in that directory to preserve existing job script behavior.
 The `Run` request will also include the CI job's environment variables (i.e. the `variables` defined at the job and global levels in the CI configuration).
+When a `Run` request is made by Runner, variables must be included in `Job.Variables`, and `RunRequest.Env` should be left empty.
+When the run request is processed, file-type variables will be written to file, variables will be expanded, copied into `RunRequest.Env`, and the `Job` field will be discarded from the remainder of the request.
 Variables should be expanded by the Step Runner service since they may reference object in the execution environment (like other environment variables or paths).
 This includes file-type variables, which should be written to the same path as they would be in traditional runner job execution.